GeoVueJS/cesium-vueuse/packages/core/useCameraState/index.en-US.md

----
-type: state
-title: useCameraState
----

 # useCameraState

-Responsively obtain the state of the `Camera` instance
+Reactive access to the `Camera` instance state

 ## Usage